Shou/blog/_posts/2016-10-27-Type-Operators.md

 undefined :: S [a,b,c,d] :: a -> b -> c -> d
 ```

+`S` is a recursive function that just applies `->` between every element until the end of the list is hit.
+A single element is just the element itself, and there is no instance for empty lists.

-Going further with constraints, we can leverage the `-XConstraintKinds` language extension to make some pretty handy operators.
+Going further with constraints and type-level lists, we can leverage the `-XConstraintKinds` language extension to make some pretty handy operators.
 This language extension gives us the `Constraint` kind allowing us to say a type variable has `c :: Constraint`, or even `f :: * -> Constraint`.
-For our example we also require `-XDataKinds` for type-level lists so we can recursively accumulate `Constraint`s.

 ```haskell
 import Data.Kind (Constraint)